 A range of possible values of the measure(s) with a qualitative association

-Consider Splunk’s dashboard example for “Notable Events by Security Domain” gauges in Figure 10.1:
+Consider Splunk’s dashboard example for “Notable Events by Security Domain” gauges in Figure 10-1.
+The gauges are huge and the information displayed in each—47, 81, 8, 2, 31, 30— is repeated in the top-level labels, making them also redundant.
+It’s also hard to mentally correlate the gauge needle position to any type of urgency, since each one has a giant red arrow above it but not all needles being in the red zone on the gauge.

-Figure 10.1 Sample Splunk dashboard [793725c10f01.jpg]
+Figure 10-1: Sample Splunk dashboard [793725 c10f001.png]

+[AU: What should readers be getting out of this figure.
+What do you want them to see here?
+Indicate that before moving on to the next example because I don’t think it’s fully clear yet.
+Also indicate that you do not think this is the most successful presentation of this information.
+Help the readers to “read” each figure before moving on.
+Thanks, Kevin (PjE)]

+AR: not sure why I left out the explanation to begin with.
+Thx.
+Done.

-If we apply the knowledge gained from Chapter 6, we can combine a few basic plots to make what’s known as a bullet graph to replace the skeuomorphic gauges (Figure 10.2), though we have to invent some of the comparative measures and guess at the quantitative scale since the original did not encode those well (or, at all).
-This new view makes it much easier to see where we are exceeding event thresholds in various areas.
-Figure 10.2 Bullet graph makeover [793725c10f02.jpg]
+If you apply the knowledge gained from Chapter 6, you can combine a few basic plots to make what’s known as a bullet graph and replace the skeuomorphic gauges (see Figure 10-2), although you have to invent some of the comparative measures and guess at the quantitative scale since the original did not encode those well (or at all).
+This new view makes it much easier to see where you are exceeding event thresholds in various areas than you could in the figure using the gauges.

+[AU: Addition okay?
+I finished the comparison to draw it back to the other figure.
+Thanks, Kevin (PjE)]

+AR: aye.
+Rly good addition.

+Figure 10-2: Bullet graph makeover [793725c10f02.png]

 type="general"